-Instant Pot Honey Spare Ribs – Literally fall-off-the-bone tender!
+Instant Pot Honey Spare Ribs is literally fall-off-the-bone tender.
 These spare ribs are so flavorful and delicious, and it’s the easiest and quickest ribs made right in your pressure cooker.
-Another great, easy, and family-approved recipe for a weekday dinner!
+It‘s another great, easy, and family-approved recipe for a weekday dinner.

 Looking for a new way to use an Instant Pot at home?
 Last time when I shared the Instant Pot Sticky Asian Ribs recipe, many of you made it and shared the picture of your delicious ribs on social media.
 Now I’m inspired by you and today we’re making Instant Pot Honey Spare Ribs (圧力鍋で作るハニースペアリブ)!
 These sweet and savory flavors work great on the ribs!
 You’ll be surprised how quickly you can make these spare ribs with the Instant Pot!

 Watch How to Make Instant Pot Honey Spare Ribs